3100 BC - 332 BC

 Moving towards the beginning of the Anno Domini period, the Greeks and Romans started creating new combinations of ingredients to take skincare for the body and face to the next level.
 Embracing the curdling process, yogurt made from milk was often used soothe and nourish skin, and honey was used to moisturize.

 Tackling skin damage was seriously embraced during this time – olive leaves were used to fight blemishes, and the Strigil was a great body care tool, invented to exfoliate and remove dirt when used with olive oil.
 A cold cream was also discovered by the Romans, which was made by combining beeswax with rose oil.
-The soothing texture of yogurt has inspired our NEW 100% Vegan Body Yogurts collection – try out our British Rose variety.
+The soothing texture of yogurt has inspired our Body Yogurts collection – try out our British Rose variety.

 1558 AD - 1603 AD